BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Ignoring Known Cues

 Sit, down, stay, place.
 All previously rock-solid.
 Now the dog stares at you blankly when cued.
 They still know the cue.
 They just can’t execute it consistently.
-So drop the difficulty back to puppy-level environments and rebuild from there.
+Drop the difficulty back to puppy-level environments and rebuild from there.

 07